A flexible and differentiable coil proxy for stellarator equilibrium optimization: Numerical methods

-We used a combination of adjoint differentiation and auto-differentiation to differentiate coil metrics $f_c(x'_*(x))$ evaluated on the QUADCOIL solution $x'_*(x)$ with respect to the plasma parameters $x$.
-The adjoint method (or implicit differentiation) is a method widely used to differentiate the solutions of PDEs and convex optimization problems \cite{qss_agrawal_differentiable_2019, qss_lorraine_optimizing_millions, qss_pan_bpqp_nodate}.
-It has also gained popularity in stellarator equilibrium optimization \cite{qss_paul_adjoint_nodate}, and was used for differentiating REGCOIL solutions in Carlton-Jones et al. \cite{qss_carlton_regcoil}.
+QUADCOIL uses a combination of adjoint differentiation and auto-differentiation to calculate $\nabla_xf_c(x'_*(x))$.
+The adjoint method (or implicit differentiation) is a method widely used to differentiate the solutions of PDEs and convex optimization problems~\cite{agrawal_differentiable_2019, lorraine_optimizing_2020, pan_bpqp_2024}.
+It has also gained popularity in stellarator equilibrium optimization~\cite{qss_paul_adjoint_nodate}, and was used for differentiating REGCOIL solutions in Carlton-Jones et al.~\cite{qss_carlton_regcoil}.

 The adjoint method uses the Cauchy implicit function theorem (IFT) to differentiate the solution of a PDE/optimization problem without repeated evaluations.
-Consider a twice-differentiable function $f:\mathbb{R}^N\times\mathbb{R}^M\to\mathbb{R}$ evaluated at a critical point $(x_0, x_0')$, $\partial f/\partial x|_{x_0, x_0'}=0$.
-Then there is a small neighborhood of $(x_0, x_0')$ such that there exists a function $x'_*(x)$ such that $\partial f/\partial x|_{x_0, x'_*(x)}=0$, and:
+Consider a twice-differentiable function $f:\mathbb{R}^N\times\mathbb{R}^M\to\mathbb{R}$ evaluated at a critical point $(x_0, x_0')$, $\partial f/\partial x'|_{x_0, x_0'}=0$.
+Then there is a small neighborhood of $(x_0, x_0')$ such that there exists a function $x'_*(x)$ such that $\partial f/\partial x'|_{x_0, x'_*(x)}=0$, and:

-Using the Cauchy IFT, we can now write down the derivative of the quasi-single-stage objective $f_c$.
-We first define an $S(x, z')=0$ as the stationarity condition for QUADCOIL, and a new state vector of coil-related variables, $z'$, which includes $x'$ but may also contain additional information such as slack variables and Lagrange multipliers.
-The form of $S$ and $z'$ depends on the choice of solver, and will be discussed in greater detail shortly.
-Substituting $\partial f_c/\partial x'(x, x')$ in \eqref{eq:ch:quasi-single-stage:ift} with $S( x,z')$, we write
+Using the Cauchy IFT, we can now write down the derivative of the QSS objective $f_c$.
+We first define $S(x, z')=0$ as the stationarity condition for QUADCOIL and a new state vector of coil-related variables, $z'$, which includes $x'$ but may also contain additional information, such as slack variables and Lagrange multipliers.
+The forms of $S$ and $z'$ depend on the choice of solver and will be discussed in greater detail shortly.
+Substituting $\partial f_c/\partial x'(x, x')$ in \eqref{eq:ch:QSS:ift} with $S( x,z')$, we write

-Here, we evaluate all $x, x'$ derivatives using auto-differentiation.
-The first term $\left.\partial f_c/ \partial x\right|_{x, x'_*}$ is therefore trivial to evaluate.
+Here, we evaluate all $x, x'$ and $z'$ derivatives using auto-differentiation.
+The first term $\left.\partial f_c/ \partial x\right|_{x_0, x'_*}$ is therefore trivial to evaluate.
 Calculating the second term requires a linear solve.
 The product of the second and third terms is a vector-Jacobian product (VJP).
 The VJP is a basic operation in auto-differentiation and does not require full knowledge of the third term.
 Therefore, the second term is the most costly term to evaluate, and our choice of $S$ will directly impact the accuracy and speed of adjoint differentiation.